-Lunch with a variety of specials is served daily in the bar and lounge.
-Specials change every other day, giving Myles the opportunity to showcase the best and freshest produce of the area.
-The Tavern lies close to the south shore of Clew Bay, a rich source of fish and shellfish.
-The state of the art fresh lobster tank at The Tavern enables customers to choose their own live lobster, which is cooked fresh to order in a variety of ways, served both at lunch and dinner.
 In the evenings, lobster is often paired with prime Irish fillet steak for a surf and turf experience.
-Fresh hake, monkfish, turbot are all locally caught.
-Organic farmed salmon comes from Clew Bay.
-Fine prawns are fished from the purest waters of Killary Fjord in Connemara, bordering Galway and Mayo and one of Ireland’s three glacial fjords Achill Island sea trout also regularly features, as do Clew Bay Scallops.
-Meat eaters will love Mayo hill lamb, local pork, award winning black pudding from Kelly’s of Newport.
-Follow your main with a house dessert.
-You might get a choice from Double Chocolate Fudge Cake or Seasonal Fruit Crumble - or the Tavern’s secret recipe Soft Meringue served with seasonal fruits.
-For those savoury inclined – a cheese platter will include local Mayo cheeses, and other Irish farmhouse cheeses, served with artisan crackers and home made quince jelly.
-Enjoy it with a glass of late vintage port for the ultimate cheese experience!
+Fresh hake, monkfish, and turbot are all locally caught, while organic farmed salmon comes from Clew Bay.
+Fine prawns are fished from the purest waters of Killary Fjord in Connemara – bordering Galway and Mayo, it is one of Ireland’s three glacial fjords.
+Achill Island sea trout also regularly features, as do Clew Bay scallops.
+Meat eaters will love Mayo hill lamb, local pork and award-winning black pudding from Kelly’s of Newport.
+You really should keep room for dessert.
+Decadent creations such as the double chocolate fudge cake, seasonal fruit crumble or soft meringue served with seasonal fruits will satisfy the sweetest of tooth.
+For those more savourily inclined, the cheese platter includes local Mayo cheeses and other Irish farmhouse cheeses served with artisan crackers and homemade quince jelly.
+Enjoy it with a glass of late vintage port for the ultimate cheese and wine experience.

-The Tavern offers a full bar with a range of draught beers, stout and lagers, Irish and international craft beers, and all the classic spirits, including an impressive selection of Irish whiskeys.
-Wines are chosen exclusively from small family wineries, in keeping with the O’Brien ethos of supporting small businesses.
-Plenty of parking, a lovely beer garden and outside smoking area also adds to the features of this lovely restaurant.
-You can add to your visit here with a trad game of darts or a game on the pool table.
-And of course, just a few hundred yards away, Ireland’s holiest mountain and it’s scenic walkways beckons!
+The Tavern offers a full bar with a range of draught beers, stouts and lagers, Irish and international craft beers and all the classic spirits, including an impressive selection of Irish whiskeys.
+Wines are chosen exclusively from small family wineries, which is in keeping with the O’Brien ethos of supporting small businesses.